caring for your antique quilt

 Potential Dye Running!

-Old indigos, reds, purples, and sometimes yellows, are notoriously mischievous and tend to bleed into the lighter areas of the quilt.
+Occasionally there may be a fabric in the quilt that is not colorfast and will bleed when washed and color the lighter areas of the quilt.
 Test for colorfastness before washing the entire quilt.
 Using a wet q-tip, rub the fabric gently to see if the color rubs off on the q-tip.

 We've tried a number of options, and we've had the most success with the following.
 You can experiment as well—we'd love to hear if you come across anything that works well!